woywoy123/AnalysisG/docs/source/studies/truth-matching/mc16/children-kinematics/main.rst

    :align: center
    :name: Figure.5.i

-   Azimuthal angular distribution of the truth children originating from spectator top-quarks, partitioned into the PDGID's of the children.
+   Azimuthual angular distribution of the truth children originating from **spectator** top-quarks.
+   A stack plot showing the underlying distribution associated with the PDGID's of the truth children.

 Figure 5.j
 ----------